 Turas – Éire Fhíorúil sa Cheoil / Virtual Ireland in Music

-The music is played by Fintan Vallely, Gerry O’Connor and Tiarnán Ó Duinnchinn – a 100-minute performance, with sean-nós and Irish-language song by Máire Ní Choilm, Róisín Chambers and Karan Casey, and ballads in English by Karan and by Róisín White.
-Sean-nós step dance by Sibéal Davitt powerfully accents the music with percussive rhythm, as does 19th-century tambourine played, and made, by Seamus O’Kane.
+The music is played by Fintan Vallely, Gerry O’Connor and Tiarnán Ó Duinnchinn – a 100-minute performance, with sean-nós and Irish-language song by Máire Ní Choilm, Róisín Chambers and Karan Casey, and ballads in English by Karan, by Stépahie Makem, Maurice Leyden and Róisín White.
+Sean-nós step dance by Sibéal Davitt powerfully accents the music with percussive rhythm, as does 19th-century tambourine played, and made, by bodhrán pioneer Seamus O’Kane.

 Visual imagery is used as the narrative for the music to give information effortlessly, to avoid the intrusion of spoken language and translation issues – a continuous stream of stills, each of them related to the music being played at that moment.
 The images are of instrumental musicians, singers and dancers, performance and scenery.
-These are mainly by photography by Jacques Piraprez Nutan, he an artist who has contributed to many Irish albums, and had worked with Fintan Vallely on other photographic/music projects, notably the 1998 music-interviews book Blooming Meadows, and the 2011 biography of the Leitrim fiddler, Ben Lennon, The Tailor’s Twist.
-Superb landscapes by Gareth McCormack bring a sense of dramatic scale, and images by other artists fill out an island-wide coverage.
+These are mainly by photography by Jacques Piraprez Nutan, he an award-winning artist who has contributed covers to many Irish albums, including Martin Hayes, and had worked with Fintan Vallely on other photographic/music projects, notably the 1998 music-interviews book The Blooming Meadows, and the 2011 biography of the Leitrim fiddler, Ben Lennon, The Tailor’s Twist.
+Superb landscapes by Sligo photographer Gareth McCormack bring a sense of dramatic scale, and images by other artists fill out an island-wide coverage.

-With support from Culture Ireland, this has been been performed live since 2013 as an ‘illustrated concert’ ‘Compánach – Irish music in its places’,.
+With support from Culture Ireland, this has been been performed live since 2013 as an illustrated concert titled ‘Compánach – Irish music in its places’.
 It has been progressively developed through performance at festivals and arts centres in Ireland, Britain, Belgium, France, Luxembourg and Australia, latterly at Fleadh Ceoil na hÉireann in Drogheda, 2019.
-This movie version has been made possible by support from the Arts Office of Louth County Council, and by An Comhairle Ealaíon, The Arts Council of Ireland.

 The Turas video